Routers and signal strength

 Photo 1: Find the make and model

 Find the FCC label on your router.
 Note the make and model.
-Then go to the “support tab” on the manufacturer’s website and download the owner’s manual.
+Then go to the “support tab” on the manufacturer’s website and download the owner’s manual to begin to see how to make wifi faster at home.

 Photo 2: Find the router’s Wi-Fi standard